dennispadia/azure-docs/articles/virtual-machines/workloads/sap/bobi-deployment-guide-linux.md

     ```bash
     sudo blkid

     #It will display information about block device.
-Copy UUID of the fomatted block device
+Copy UUID of the formatted block device

     /dev/sdc: UUID="0eb5f6f8-fa77-42a6-b22d-7a9472b4dd1b" TYPE="xfs"
     ```